-Ginkgo Trees, Ginkgo biloba, also known as Maidenhair Trees, are a staple in any Asian or zen garden and landscape.
-Although very slow growing, they mature into large shade trees.
-You may be familiar with Ginkgo trees because of their fan-shape leaves that turn a vibrant yellow in fall as the tree swiftly defoliates or from the common misconception about their smell.
-We're discussing the overall family characteristics, including some of the similarities and difference between the cultivars available, like Magyar Ginkgo, Autumn Gold™ Ginkgo, and Princeton Sentry® Ginkgo.
+Ginkgo trees, Ginkgo biloba, also known as Maidenhair Trees, are a staple in any Asian or Zen garden and landscape.
+Although very slow-growing, they mature into large shade trees.
+You may be familiar with Ginkgo trees because of their fan-shaped leaves that turn a vibrant yellow in fall as the tree swiftly defoliates or from the common misconception about their smell.
+We're discussing the overall family characteristics, including some of the similarities and differences between the cultivars available, like Magyar Ginkgo, Autumn Gold™ Ginkgo, and Princeton Sentry® Ginkgo.

-The genus name of Ginkgo is a missed translation of the Japanese gin meaning "silver" and kyo meaning "apricot", dating back to the 17th century.
+The genus name of Ginkgo is a mistranslation of the Japanese gin meaning "silver" and kyo meaning "apricot", dating back to the 17th century.
 A long-time symbol of longevity, the Ginkgo’s history is an astonishing one.

-We mentioned the male/female relationship with seeds briefly above: "Male cultivars are typically available in the marketplace and are seedless" Females produce a fruit which is known to bring an unpleasant smell with it, making it the industry standard to sell only male cultivars.
+We mentioned the male/female relationship with seeds briefly above: "Male cultivars are typically available in the marketplace and are seedless."
+Females produce a fruit that is known to have an unpleasant smell, making it the nursery industry standard to sell only male cultivars.
 The fleshy seed coat contains acids that can cause skin irritation and gives the fruit its malodorous properties.
-Sexual maturity of Ginkgo trees occurs between 20 and 40 years old, making it difficult to sell a young, straight species Ginkgo before knowing if it is male or female.
+Sexual maturity of Ginkgo trees occurs between 20 and 40 years old, making it difficult to sell a young, straight species of Ginkgo before knowing if it is male or female.

 It is to be noted that while rare, sex conversion can occur on some branches of sexually mature plants.
 Male cultivars are typically grafted onto a rootstock, and records of sex conversion are few and far between.

-In fall, you may notice your Ginkgo’s leaves drop dramatically, all at once.
+In the fall, you may notice that Ginkgo leaves drop dramatically, all at once.
 Why is this?
 As colder weather comes, common deciduous trees like maples often lose their leaves over the course of a few weeks.

-The process of a tree losing its leaves it a little more complex than you may think, the stems of leaves on these trees are called petioles.
+The process of a tree losing its leaves is a little more complex than you may think.
+The stems of the leaves on trees are called petioles.
 Petioles produce a layer of protective cells to protect trees from diseases that could enter as the leaves drop.
 This process typically takes place over a period of several weeks as temperature decreases.
 On a Ginkgo tree, the petioles form this layer of scar-like cells simultaneously and once a hard frost comes it triggers all leaves to drop at once, creating a lovely golden carpet around the base of your tree.

 Often, a true sign that fall has arrived.

-As they are pretty much the same tree across the board, the differences are their mature spreads (widths).
+As they are pretty much the same tree across the board, the differences between Gingko cultivars are their mature spreads (widths).
 If you're unfamiliar with cultivars, watch our video Cultivar - What is it?